What is Premium Assistance?

 - You are receiving a disability retirement benefit from PSERS.

-Even if you meet the eligibility requirements, you cannot receive Premium Assistance if you do not choose a medical plan offered through HOP or if you do not continue to participate in your former school employer’s plan.
+Even if you meet the service eligibility requirements, you cannot receive Premium Assistance if you do not choose a medical plan offered through the Health Options Program or if you do not continue to participate in your former school employer’s plan.
+The Premium Assistance benefit is not payable for separate dental, vision or prescription drug plans.
+It is not payable for out-of-pocket premium expenses for the retiree's spouse or dependents, or if your school employer provides coverage to you at no cost or with non-taxable contributions.

 *Note: Age 65 with at least 15 years of credited service if you first become a school employee and an active member or a multiple service member on or after July 1, 2011 (Membership Class T-E and T-F).